manifoldfinance/wallet_switchNetworkRpcProvider/README.md

 `wallet_switchNetworkRpcProvider` enables dapps to request that the wallet switches its active RPC connection provider to whichever one is required by the dapp.

 This enables UX improvements for both dapps and wallets.

+The method accepts am object parameter to allow for future extensibility at virtually no cost to implementers and consumers.[^4]

 ## Specification